sboerrigter/vagrant-box/README.md

 - WP CLI
 - Node.js, NPM & NVM
 - Ruby, Bundler & RVM
-- A few useful bash aliasses to run Capistrano commands (see `.bashrc`)
+- A few useful bash aliases to run Capistrano commands (see `.bashrc`)

 Some of these dependencies wil automatically update to the latest version if you run `vagrant provision` or `vagrant up` for the first time.

 ## Installation

 1. Download and install the latest version of [Vagrant](https://www.vagrantup.com/downloads.html).
-2. Download and install the latest version [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+2. Download and install the latest version of [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 3. Navigate to your websites folder.
 For example: `cd ~/Sites`.
 4. Run the following commands: